Guide to the Budget Process

 Legislative phase

-The final phase of the Budget process involves obtaining Parliamentary support for the Government's Budget package (all spending for the year ahead).
-This includes examination of the Estimates for each Vote by the appropriate select committee.
+The final phase of the Budget process involves obtaining Parliamentary approval for the Government to spend, borrow and tax (all spending for the year ahead).
+This includes examination of the Estimates and Supplementary Estimates for each Vote by the appropriate select committee.

 Subsequent changes after the Budget